getsentry/rfcs/text/0141-linking-traces.md

 Sentry SDKs do actually send session data, in fact even two types of sessions.
 However, neither of the two sessions are used and associated with a trace.

 - SDK error sessions: SDKs currently send a session that counts and describes the error status of such a session.
 Depending on the error, the session is marked as crashed, abnormal or healthy, which is information that powers our Release (Health) product.
 These sessions are fundamentally flawed though because (at least in Browser JS) they only last as long as the currently loaded page.
 Every soft or hard navigation causes the session to be ended and a new one to be started.
-- Replay Session: Frontend SDKs persist a replayId in the browser's `sessionStorage` which (even though the name does not suggest it) more accurately models a session that the SDKs' error sessions.
-We cannot have a hard dependency on this session as Replay is an extra product from Sentry, meaning this replay id is not always reliably set.
-However, the model of persisting the replay id can use as a blueprint on how we'd persist the last traceId.
+- Replay Session: Frontend SDKs persist a replayId in the browser's `sessionStorage` which (even though the name does not suggest it) more accurately models a session than the SDKs' error sessions.
+We cannot have a hard dependency on this session as Replay is an extra product by Sentry, meaning this replayId is not always reliably set.
+However, the model of persisting the replay id can be used as a blueprint for how we could persist the last traceId.

-Upon decision from Leadership as well as from it being noted in Sentry's Goal Hierarchy, will not associate spans or traces via any of these sessions.
+Upon decision from Leadership as well as from it being noted in Sentry's Goal Hierarchy, we will not associate spans or traces via any of these sessions.
 Instead, the sessions will stay as-is and we will link traces in a "linked list"-style approach as described in this RFC.

 # Supporting Data